tap22sf/PerfCheck/README.md

 # PerfCheck
-PerfCheck is a lightweitht analisys tool targeting reviewers and end users to help them better understand true graphics performance
+PerfCheck is a lightweight analysis tool targeting reviewers and end users to help them better understand true graphics performance